nourhan031/NEO-Hazard-Prediction/README.md

 ## Project Overview

 This project aims to predict whether a Nearest Earth Object (NEO) observed by NASA from 1910 to 2024 is hazardous or not.
-Using a dataset containing various features of these NEOs, we applied several machine learning models to identify the most effective model for this binary classification task.
+Using a dataset containing various features of these NEOs, several machine learning models were applied to identify the most effective model for this binary classification task.

 ## Dataset